 Please watch the following video to see a tutorial on using one of the resources.

 We arrange various seminars, workshops, and activities for teachers, educational researchers and everyone interested in education.

 School Synergy workshop series

 The centre arranges public talks on diverse themes around education from time to time.
-Here are the recordings of some selected talks.

 Educational Design: We offer Educational Design course / workshop to teachers, educators, curriculum designers and introduce to “Design Thinking” methodology for creating meaningful, pedagogically valid teaching-learning resources.
 The workshop/course aims to help participants: (1) Challenge their assumptions and discover new ways of exploring, creating and curating tools and resources for addressing teaching-learning problems.
 There is focus on analysing their own context and identifying affordances and limitations of digital learning therein.
 (2) Engage in constructing and repurposing lesson plans that can be implemented/taught using constructivist pedagogies and pedagogy content knowledge (PCK)

 Educational resources or Teaching Learning Materials (TLMs) can provide a great way to engage students with difficult concepts in an interesting way.
 If students are given a chance to explore a well designed TLM they usually learn enough to understand the content in a much deeper way.
 Teachers need to ensure that students are learning the intended concept and then formalize the knowledge gained by students by providing terms and formulae and so on.
 Well designed resources lend themselves well to constructive pedagogies.
 Teachers can always prepare resources of their use but some resources are prepared by experts in the field and are tried and tested over years.
 A list of some of the useful resources can be accessed here.